You can find the answers to many common admissions questions here.

 Q. I am a Japanese citizen.
 Can I apply to UWC ISAK Japan for Grade 11 enrollment?

 The Japanese UWC Committee is committed to giving Japanese students an experience outside of Japan.
 Therefore, the UWC Japan national committee will not be selecting Japanese students for UWC ISAK Japan.
-If you are Japanese and wish to attend UWC ISAK Japan, you must enroll from Grade 10.
+If you are Japanese and wish to attend UWC ISAK Japan, you must enroll from Grade 10 or apply through the UWC Global Selection Programme.

 Q. I am already studying the IBDP at a different school.
 Can I transfer to UWC ISAK Japan for my second year of the IBDP?